 In the case of AUV-towed surveys, the layback must include the distance from the AUV's coordinate center to the actual magnetometer sensor.
-The AUV coordinate center could be the location of the INS, and depends on AUV model and its software.
+The AUV coordinate center represents the Latitude and Longitude being saved into the AUV mission log, and depends on AUV model and its software.
 The magnetometer's sensor is located in the aft-end of the magnetometer body, as shown in the diagram below.